Visa Application Information

 If you are an exhibitor:

 You must first submit a badge request for each person that will need a letter of invitation.
 To request badges, you must already be an exhibitor and must have the Username and Password required to access the Exhibitor Tools page of this website.
 If the badges requested are over your allotment, you must submit payment for them before you can request a letter of invitation.
 Once you have requested the badges, you will see instructions on the “View Completed” tab of the Exhibitor Registration page that will take you to the online form where you enter the necessary information, including each person’s registration confirmation ID number (found to the left of the name).
 Once you have submitted your information, you will receive a PDF copy of the letter via email.
-You may choose to also receive a mailed copy.

 You MUST be a registered attendee or exhibitor of the 2024 Show, including payment, to request a letter of invitation.
 If your spouse is traveling with you, he or she must also be registered for the show to request a letter of invitation.
 Letters of invitation will not be issued for children under the age of 18.

 The name on your letter must match the name on your registration EXACTLY.
 If you plan to include a middle name or middle initial in your visa application and on your letter of invitation, then you must register using the same format and spelling, or your request will not be accepted.
 The name, company and address on your letter will appear exactly as you have entered it.
 Please do not use all uppercase letters when filling out your information.

 Good: John B. Smith, Company Name, 123 Cherry St.